reddyaarthi/y2kpr.github.io/README.md

 ## License

-All directories and files are MIT Licensed.
+All directories and files (except posts) are MIT Licensed.
 This blog is forked from [mojombo.github.io](http://mojombo.github.io) Feel free to use the HTML and CSS as you please.
 Do not use any posts without my permission (thanks :)).